IAMconsortium/nomenclature/doc/source/user_guide/model-registration.rst

 The model native regions, however, most likely need to be added.
 For this, a new yaml file should be created, usually in ``definitions/region/model_native_regions/``.
-The name of the file is not functionally relevant but it is recommended to use the model name.
+The file does not need to have any special name but it is recommended to use the model name.

 In order to complete the model registration for the example above, we would therefore add a file called ``model_a.yaml`` to ``definitions/region/model_native_regions/`` with